 Rockingham County was created on December 29, 1785 from Guilford County.

 Where can find Rockingham County Birth, marriage, Divorce and Death Records?

-Rockingham County vital records can be found at the Virginia Department of Health (VDH) Office of Vital Records which has Birth and Death Records since June 14, 1912 and copies of Marriage and Divorce Records since 1918 to present.
-Please refer to the information to the Statewide Vital Records in Virginia for current fees and application process.
+Rockingham County vital records can be found at the North Carolina Department of Health which has copies of birth records after 1913 and death records after 1930, copies of marriage since Jan 1962 and a Divorce records since 1958.
+There is a fee for each copy requested.
+Please refer to the information to the Statewide Vital Records in North Carolina for current fees and application process.

 You can search online for Rockingham County Birth, Marriage, Divorce or Death Records.
-You can also order Order Electronically Online or you can download an application for copies of Rockingham Co.
-Virginia Birth, Marriage, Divorce, Death Certificate Applications to mail.
+You can also Order Electronically Online or you can download an application for North Carolina Birth Certificate, Death, Divorce and Marriage Certificate Application to mail.

-What Rockingham County, VA census records are available?
+What Rockingham County, NC census records are available?

 What genealogical records can I find in the Rockingham County Courthouse?